 So you did all the right things, made a great impression and landed the fish you were looking for.
 Congratulations!
-After the rush of first dates and new intimacy wears off, though, real personalities and personality conflicts can arise.
+After the rush of first dates wear off, real personalities and personality conflicts can arise.
 While the sugar baby was all sweetness and light at the beginning, six months later they’re not laughing at daddy’s jokes as enthusiastically.
 Daddy might not be able to slip away as often and may be losing his patience with too many demands.
 How do you handle it?

 Having been in a few long term sugar friendships and one sugar marriage, I’ve learned through trial and error how not to get bogged down in misunderstandings.
 If you want a relationship and not a one-night stand, you may need to work at it.
 Here are my favourite tips for keeping your sugar arrangement upbeat, happy and stress free!